 One of the hardest things for a Nigerian man is not only to pass jamb but to go through the 4 walls of a Nigerian University and finish with distinction.
 Now note, I’m not saying finishing with distinction in other Universities outside Nigeria is easy.
 Nope!
 We all know this!

-All I’m just saying is it is tougher here and I’m sure you know this that why you’re reading this article now.
+All I’m just saying is it is tougher here and I am sure you know this that is why you are reading this article now.
 Well, if this is, I’ll say passing any Nigerian university exam and finishing with distinction is easy with these 7 simple tips I’ll be sharing with you today.

 1. Study the University System